marco262/my_wiki/data/dnd/class/cleric.md

 In a pantheon, every deity has influence over different aspects of mortal life and civilization, called a deity's domain.
 All the domains over which a deity has influence are called the deity's portfolio.
 For example, the portfolio of the Greek god Apollo includes the domains of Knowledge, Life, and Light.
 As a cleric, you choose one aspect of your deity's portfolio to emphasize, and you are granted powers related to that domain.

 Your choice might correspond to a particular sect dedicated to your deity.
 Apollo, for example, could be worshiped in one region as Phoebus ("radiant") Apollo, emphasizing his influence over the Light domain, and in a different place as Apollo Acesius ("healing"), emphasizing his association with the Life domain.
-Alternatively, your choice of domain could simply be a matter of personal preference, the aspect o f the deity that appeals to you most.
+Alternatively, your choice of domain could simply be a matter of personal preference, the aspect of the deity that appeals to you most.

 Each domain's description gives examples of deities who have influence over that domain.
-Gods are included from the worlds of the Forgotten Realms, Greyhawk, Dragonlance, and Eberron campaign settings, as well as from the Celtic, Greek, Norse, and Egyptian pantheons o f antiquity.
+Gods are included from the worlds of the Forgotten Realms, Greyhawk, Dragonlance, and Eberron campaign settings, as well as from the Celtic, Greek, Norse, and Egyptian pantheons of antiquity.

 ## Player's Handbook